BWSI-UAV/bwsi-uav.github.io/module-0/virtual-env.md

 For this course, you will need to have a Linux machine.
 We can easily achieve this by installing a Linux virtual machine on our current computers.
 A virtual machine is software that you run on your computer that emulates a whole new, different computer.
 If you have a Windows or MacOS computer, follow the instructions below to install a Linux virtual machine with [VMware](https://www.vmware.com/).

 > **Note**
-> If you have a newer Mac with an M1 or M2 chip, you cannot install VMware Fusion Pro.
-One workaround is to install [VMware Fusion Tech Preview](https://customerconnect.vmware.com/downloads/get-download?downloadGroup=FUS-PUBTP-2021H1) instead.
+> If you have a newer Mac with an M1 chip, you cannot install VMware Fusion Pro.
+One workaround is to install UTM.
 Way to check for chip type: `Apple Logo -> About This Mac -> Overview -> Processor`.
+Follow the instructions at the end of the page to set up your virtual machine.

 ## Install VMware